vikhyath/python-runs/README.md

 -----------------------------------------
 TODO: need to write 1 line description of all files in the below format, here is a start.

-- travis/switchscript - Script to parse switch logs for Chris Travis
+- travis/switchscript - Script to parse switch logs for Chris Travis.

 - static-and-inheritance - Program illustrating static and inheritance.